xangelix/binance-valuations/README.md

 Please use the [issues tracker on this github repository](https://github.com/Matrix-Guy/binance-valuations/issues)!

+## Upcoming Features
+* Only request values above 0
+* Add TradingView embedded graphs to changed elements

 ### Prerequisites

 None!
-This project uses just vanilla Javascript!
+This project uses just vanilla JavaScript!

 ### Installing and Deployment

 1. Clone the repository.
-2. Go to [chrome://extensions](chrome://extensions). (or similar for other chromium based browsers such as vivaldi: [vivaldi://extensions](vivaldi://extensions))
+2. Go to ["chrome://extensions"](chrome://extensions). (or similar for other chromium based browsers such as vivaldi: ["vivaldi://extensions"](vivaldi://extensions))
 3. Enable developer mode.
 4. Click "Load unpacked extension..." and select the repository's folder
 5. Done!

-Most editing you will want to do if any will take place in [content.js](https://github.com/Matrix-Guy/binance-valuations/blob/master/content.js).
+Most editing you will want to do if any will take place in [content.js](content.js).

 Happy forking!

 ## Built With

-* [Javascript](https://www.javascript.com/) - The web framework used
+* [JavaScript](https://www.javascript.com/) - The web framework used

 ## Contributing